mattgruenke/boleo/README.md

 docs package from the releases section of the Github page (<https://github.com/mattgruenke/boleo/releases>).

-Details are distributed among the respective header files, with usage exmaples often appearing in the file descriptions, themselves.
+Details are distributed among the respective header files, with usage examples often appearing in the file descriptions, themselves.

 * error_handling.hpp - exception-related utilities.